 What’s in store for the forthcoming?
-If we talk about the immediate future, there still seems to be discord between nations; the fact that the G20 meeting in Germany didn’t leave room in the agenda for the situation in North Korea and has emphasized the environmental problems and conflicts of Syria, only allows bilateral discussions between Trump and Xi to reinforce general ideas without going into details.
+If we talk about the immediate future, there still seems to be discord between nations; the fact that the G20 meeting in Germany didn’t leave room in the agenda for the situation in North Korea and has emphasized the environmental problems and conflicts of Syria, only allows bilateral discussions between Trump and Xi to reinforce general ideas without going IGNORE INTO details.
 For the medium-term future, it seems that the actions will be determined by the level of provocation of North Korea and the subsequent dispute between United States, China, and Russia.

 Latin American Post | Diego Prado